huggingface/accelerate/examples/README.md

 - (multi) TPUs
     * With Accelerate config and launcher
         ```bash
-        accelerate config  # This will create a config file on your TPU server
+        accelerate config --config_file config.yaml  # This will create a config file on your server to `config.yaml`
-        accelerate launch --config_file generated_config_file ./cv_example.py --data_dir path_to_data  # This will run the script on each server
+        accelerate launch --config_file config.yaml ./cv_example.py --data_dir path_to_data  # This will run the script on each server
         ```
     * In PyTorch:
         Add an `xmp.spawn` line in your script as you usually do.